Table of Contents

 MBD does produce the bottom-line impact, but meaningful double-digital ROI can take up 5 to 10 years depending on the size of the company and speed to execution from case study to pilot project to company-wide implementation.

 All downstream organizations: quality, inspection, manufacturing, assembly, procurement, service, suppliers, and others benefit using MBD since it cuts through the complexity of today’s system to reduce time, cost, and risk.

 But how does one start the process of MBD?

-It can be overwhelming; however, starting with the engineers is a good starting point since the benefits are more immediate and obvious:
+It can be overwhelming; however, starting small is the best method since it begins with a focus on benefits that are more immediate and obvious:

 - Define the stakeholders: who uses 2D drawings and how are those drawings used within the company.